adriangoransson/nationilund-frontend/src/api.md

 Base URL `https://api.nationilund.se`

-Get events for today, this week or this month.

-    GET /day
-    GET /week
-    GET /month

 Get events for a specific date, or the week/month that date occurs.
 These routes are IP limited to 30 requests/minute.